Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: Introduction

-Similarly, an element $a$ in a factor $\mathcal N$ is {\em reducible} if there is a nontrivial projection $p$ in $\mathcal N$ such that $ap=pa$.
-Furthermore, an element $a$ in $\mathcal N$ is {\em irreducible} if $a$ is not reducible in $\mathcal N$.
+Similarly, an element $x$ in a factor $\mathcal N$ is {\em reducible} if there is a nontrivial projection $p$ in $\mathcal N$ such that $xp = px$.
+Furthermore, an element $x$ in $\mathcal N$ is {\em irreducible} if $x$ is not reducible in $\mathcal N$.
 Note that a single generator of a factor with separable predual is an irreducible operator.
 Thus, in a factor with separable predual, there always exist irreducible operators (see \cite{ Pop, Wogen}).
-Recently, the authors in \cite{Fang} proved that in each factor $\N$ with separable predual, the set of irreducible operators in $\N$ is operator norm dense and $G_{\delta}$.
+Based on this, it is natural to consider Halmos' theorem from \cite{Hal} in the setting of factors with separable predual.
+The authors in \cite{Fang} proved that in each factor $\mathcal{N}$ with separable predual, the set of irreducible operators in $\mathcal{N}$ is operator-norm dense and $G_{\delta}$.
+Later, the author in \cite{Shirui1} proved that in each semifinite factor $\mathcal{N}$ with separable predual, the set of irreducible operators in $\mathcal{N}$ is dense with respect to $\mathrm{max}\{ \Vert \cdot \Vert, \Vert \cdot \Vert_p \}$-norm for $p>1$, where the $\mathrm{max}\{ \Vert \cdot \Vert, \Vert \cdot \Vert_p \}$-norm works as an analogue of the Schatten $p$-norm on the set of finite-rank operators in $ \mathcal B(\mathcal H) $.

-On the other hand, the eighth problem raised by Halmos in his \emph{ten problems in Hilbert space} in \cite{Hal2} is stated as follows.
+On the other hand, the eighth problem in \cite{Hal2} raised by Halmos is stated as follows.

-\begin{HalmosProblem} Is every operator (on a separable Hilbert space) the norm limit of reducible ones? \end{HalmosProblem}
+\begin{HalmosProblem} On a separable Hilbert space, is every operator the norm limit of reducible ones? \end{HalmosProblem}

-On a finite-dimensional Hilbert space, the answer to the problem is negative, since the set of reducible operators is closed and nowhere dense in the operator norm.
+On a finite-dimensional Hilbert space, the answer to the problem is negative, since the set of reducible operators is closed and nowhere dense in the operator norm topology (see \cite[Main theorem]{Hal} and \cite[p.919]{Hal2}).
 On a separable, infinite-dimensional Hilbert space, the problem was answered affirmatively by Voiculescu as an application of his non-commutative Weyl-von Neumann theorem in \cite{Voi2}.

-Inspired by some recent research on irreducible operators in factors \cite{Fang} and normal operators in semi-finite factors \cite{Hadwin3,Li,Li2}, we investigate {\bf Problem 8} in the setting of type ${\rm II}_1$ factors.
+Inspired by some recent research on irreducible operators in factors \cite{Fang}, normal operators in semi-finite factors \cite{Hadwin3,Li,Li2}, and similar operator-theoretic results for finite von Neumann algebras \cite{CDSZ,DNZ}, we investigate {\bf Problem 8} in type ${\rm II}_1$ factors in the current paper.

 Let $\mathcal M$ be a factor of type ${\rm II}_1$ with trace $\tau$.
 Through out the paper, we denote by $\|\cdot\|$ the operator norm on $\mathcal M$, and by $\|\cdot\|_2$ the $2$-norm on $\mathcal M$, i.e., $\|x\|_2=\sqrt {\tau (x^*x)}$ for all $x\in \mathcal M$.
-For elements $x$ and $y$ in $\mathcal M$, we denote by $[x,y]=xy-yx$ the commutator of $x$ and $y$.
+For elements $x$ and $y$ in $\mathcal M$, we denote by $[x,y]=xy-yx$ the \emph{commutator} of $x$ and $y$.